Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Spironolactone (spir-on-oh-LAK-tone)

 When This Medicine Should Not Be Used

 You should not use this medicine if you have had an allergic reaction to spironolactone, hydrochlorothiazide, or sulfa drugs (such as sulfamethoxazole/trimethoprim, sulfasalazine, sulfisoxazole, Azulfidine®, Bactrim®, Gantrisin®, or Septra®).
-You should not use this medicine if you are unable to urinate or if you have kidney disease, liver disease, or high potassium levels in your blood (hyperkalemia), if you are also using potassium supplements or salt substitutes, or if you are taking other diuretics such as spironolactone (Aldactone®), or triamterene (Dyazide®, Dyrenium®, Maxzide®), or other products containing spironolactone (Aldactone®).
+You should not use this medicine if you are not able to urinate (anuria), have severe kidney disease, severe liver disease, or high blood potassium (hyperkalemia).
+You should not use this medicine if you are also using potassium supplements or salt substitutes, or certain diuretics such as amiloride (Midamor®, Moduretic®), triamterene (Dyazide®, Dyrenium®, Maxzide®), or other products containing spironolactone (Aldactone®).

 How to Use This Medicine